Euler 078- Find First Number With Count of Unique Sums Divisible by 1,000,000

 Howdy

-Also, Coder Tao is not a fascinating name based on the balance that should come from being able to solve complex problems semi-elegantly while also knowing the important bits of Software Engineering.
+You might be curious about the name.
+Coder Tao is not a fascinating name based on the balance that should come from being able to solve complex problems semi-elegantly while also operating within the confine of project scope.
 Nor is it an endorsement of Asian religions.
-Nor is it a statement involving Torque and coding folk.
+Nor is it a statement involving Torque and the coding folk.
 Tao is the name of a gnome sorcerer.
-An impressive machine of destruction and chaos.
-And it’s now a name.
+A machine of unimaginable destruction and chaos (but mostly destruction).
+And now it is a name.